 Head downtown to visit the historic arcade, several amazing art galleries, and even take an architecture tour during the First Saturday Art Crawl.
 Spanning across all of downtown, the Art Crawl takes place every first Saturday of the month.
 As long as you can brave the cold you’ll have plenty to keep you busy all night!
 (Once you’re used to the cold, it really isn’t all that cold at all!)

 What’s winter without ice skating?
-Ages 13 and up are $7, Military $6.
+Lace up those skates and get out on the ice for some winter fun.
 There are many places to go ice skating across Tennessee so look up your town’s website and see what’s near you.
 Don’t stop at just one, either.
 Each ice skating rink in Nashville is different so make certain that you take your time trying out each and every one.
+Ages 13 and up are $7, Military $6.

 Escape Games are becoming more and more popular as year-round attractions rather than just Halloween-time ones, which makes me happy!
 Solve million dollar heists all while escaping the cold at Nashville Escape Game.
 Escape Games are family-friendly fun but mostly designed for older kids, teens, and adults.
 We always call ahead if our kids are at that maybe but maybe not age.
 You want to make sure it’s not spooky or scary if you have sensitive ones, and obviously, you want to make sure everyone is going to have age-appropriate fun.
 Checking photos out on any Escape Game’s Facebook page is a good idea too as that can give you a better idea of who it’s suited for.